sdiehl/kaylee/README.md

 My goal was not to write a Hadoop clone but to build a starting point that one could use to learn about MapReduce.

-The main bottleneck in this implementation is that the Shuffle phase requires all data to be moved to the ``server`` instance which is not generally a good idea for performance.
+The main bottleneck in this implementation is that the Shuffle phase requires all data to be moved back to the ``Server`` instance which is not generally a good idea for performance.
 But this lets us a implement a simple shuffler using a Python defaultdict in just a few lines of code which is easy to understand.

 Directions:
 ===========